-As a hobby, I love reading about Turkish history and have visited enough ancient cities across the country to easily imagine them in their former prime and glory, as if I lived there like a citizen.
-Walking along the ruins of an agora street, I can see in my head, the shopkeepers, and slaves.
+As a hobby, I love reading about Turkish history and have visited enough ancient cities to easily imagine them in their former prime and glory, as if I lived there like a citizen.
+Walking along the agora street ruins, I imagine shopkeepers and slaves in my head.

-Sitting in the remains of an ancient theatre, I can play out an imaginary scenario in my head of the acoustic sound of musician’s music bouncing off the stones, or in certain cases, sacrificial rituals typically made before the beginning of the games.
+Sitting in the remains of an ancient theatre, I play out imaginary scenarios in my head of the acoustic sound of music bouncing off stones, or in some instances, sacrificial rituals typically made before the beginning of games.
 I can stand in the middle of a square made of stones and feel the ambience of an old house, primitive of our current day modern standards of living.

-My photography instructor also regularly pointed out specific shadows, lines of symmetrical stones and background landscapes so maybe it was because I looked at it through the eyes of a photographer rather than a hobbyist historian.
-Either way, exploring the ruins was an enjoyable dive into history.
+At Hellenistic Priene, though, I didn’t have to use my imagination.
+Known for its devout loyalty to ancient Athens, Priene oozed a playful yet innocent ambience.
+I was on a group tour with other photographers, so maybe being with like-minded people bumped up my spirits.
+On the other hand, my photography instructor also regularly pointed out specific shadows, lines of symmetrical stones and background landscapes, so maybe it was because I looked at it through the eyes of a photographer rather than a hobbyist historian.
+Either way, exploring was an enjoyable dive into history.

-Built in the 4th century BC, just five tall columns and a scattering of large boulders remain of the Athena temple.
-Overlooking the plains of the neighbouring Soke region, apart from Greek inscriptions and intricate patterns on the stones, its most dramatic appearance is as the foreground to the large rock face standing behind it.
-In its former state, though, it would have been a magnificent building with no cost spared in the construction.
+Five tall columns and a scattering of large boulders remain of the 4th century BC Athena temple in Priene.
+Overlooking the plains of neighbouring Soke, apart from Greek inscriptions and intricate patterns on the stones, the large rock face behind Athena temple promotes a dramatic appearance.
+In the temple’s former state, it would have been a magnificent building with no cost spared in the construction.